-Clonrae’s millpond is marked on the 1850s OS map, but there have been so many alterations at the back of Clonrae that it is hard to tell now where the pond was.
+Clonrae’s millpond is marked on the 1850s OS map and the 1853 Buccleuch Estate map below, but there have been so many alterations at the back of Clonrae that it is hard to tell now where the pond was.

 Macqueston had a corn mill in 1747, but even earlier it had a waulk mill for fulling woollen cloth.
 At Macqueston the mill was still used in 1958.
 The millpond was just south of the farm buildings.

 Another corn mill in 1747 was at Airdmill, known now as Milnton.
 There is nothing to be seen at Milnton now, except traces of the old lead running from the manse.
 Though it was no longer in use by then, Airdmill is still the name in the 1851 census.
 The Pont map of 1590 and other sources called it Miltoun and it was mentioned as early as 1633.